briandenicola/eShopOnAKS/docs/testing.md

     > cd ./experiments
     > task up
 ```
+## Notes
->> - **Note:** The above command will deploy the Chaos toolkit to AKS and configure the proper access to the cluster.
+- The above command will deploy the Chaos toolkit to AKS and configure the proper access to the cluster.
->> - **Note:** The command will also create a basic Chaos experiment to simulate network delays and pods failures in the eShop application.
+- The command will also create a basic Chaos experiment to simulate network delays and pods failures in the eShop application.

 ## Run
 * To trigger the experiment, log into the Azure Portal and navigate to the Chaos Experiments resource group, select the Chaos Experiment and click on the "Run" button.
 * During the experiment, run `kubectl --namespace eshop -o wide -w` to monitor the status of the pods.
 * You will see pods fail, and enter a "CrashLoopBackOff" state.
 * :question: How do you bring the pods back to a healthy state?
 <img src="../.assets/chaos-run.png" width="1024px" />

 ## Network Delays